atick-faisal/label-studio/docs/source/guide/sdk.md

 ## Resources and links

 * [**Getting started with the Python SDK**](https://api.labelstud.io/api-reference/introduction/getting-started) - This will lead you through several basic tasks using the SDK.
-* [**API reference**](https://api.labelstud.io/api-reference/introduction/getting-started) - This is our reference for all available Label Studio API requests and parameters.
+* [**API reference**](https://api.labelstud.io/api-reference/introduction/getting-started) - This is our reference for all available Annotation Hub API requests and parameters.
-* [**Label Studio Python Library README**](https://github.com/HumanSignal/label-studio-sdk) - This includes getting started information and more code examples.
+* [**Annotation Hub Python Library README**](https://github.com/HumanSignal/label-studio-sdk) - This includes getting started information and more code examples.
-* [**5 Tips and Tricks for Label Studio’s API and SDK**](https://labelstud.io/blog/5-tips-and-tricks-for-label-studio-s-api-and-sdk/) - This provides additional user guidance and more examples.
+* [**5 Tips and Tricks for Annotation Hub’s API and SDK**](https://labelstud.io/blog/5-tips-and-tricks-for-label-studio-s-api-and-sdk/) - This provides additional user guidance and more examples.